 Franklin's first attempt at finding the third stage was an unfruitful exploration of Cornwallis Island; this led nowhere.
 Franklin then properly headed south through Peel Sound and past Prince of Wales island, just to the west of the Boothia Peninsula.

 The question then was whether to pass east or west of King William Island, which lies in the area between the Boothia Peninsula and Victoria Island.
 Lambert, p.
 149, suggests that the route south through Peel Sound was taken not because it was the way to the Passage but as an attempt to reach the north magnetic pole, because Franklin would have thought Peel Sound a dead end.
 This is dubious; it was the area by King William Island that was thought to be closed off.

 As they approached King William Island, Franklin had to make a guess.
 And the charts he had were not only incomplete but inaccurate.
 John Ross had drawn a map of the area, based on his nephew James Clark Ross's explorations, which closed off the eastern passage around King William Island (which, in any case, was narrow and shallow; it would have been hard to navigate -- MSmith, p.
 171).
 Ross even called the area "Poctes Bay," implying that he *knew* it was blocked by land.
+(This wasn't the only time Ross added thing to a map that he didn't know were there; he actually added islands to the Clarence Islands so he could name them after sponsors; McGooganFranklin, p.
+135.)
 Apparently Franklin even wrote to James Clark Ross saying that he knew he could not pass that way (Lambert, p.
 164).
 In fact, the strait east of King William Island was the only way to make the Passage.